 Finally, we'll configure the data "pipeline", so that LabKey Server knows where to look for files/data to process.

-- In the Data Pipeline section, click Setup.
+- In the Data Pipeline web part, click Setup.

 - In the Data Processing Pipeline Setup web part, select Set a pipeline override.